 4.6 Fire and Explosion Emergency Procedures

-If a fire or explosion occurs at the Facility, the Emergency Coordinator will be immediately notified.
-A description of the incident including the location and extent as well as the threat to life or property will be given.
-The Emergency Coordinator will implement the procedures outlined below in the event of a fire or explosion emergency.
+If a fire or explosion occurs at the Facility, notify the Emergency Coordinator immediately.
+A description of the incident including the location and extent as well as the threat to life or property shall be given.
+The Emergency Coordinator implements the procedures outlined below in the event of a fire or explosion emergency.

 Emergency Coordinator Fire and Explosion Emergency Procedures